jetbrains-academy/kotlin-onboarding-collections/duckShopServer/DuckShopServerDucksListInitialization/task.md

 <div class="hint" title="How to get all values from an enum class?">

-  To get all values from an enum class you can use a built-in property [`entries`](https://kotlinlang.org/docs/enum-classes.html#working-with-enum-constants):
+  To get all values from an enum class, you can use the built-in property [`entries`](https://kotlinlang.org/docs/enum-classes.html#working-with-enum-constants):
 ```kotlin
 val allDucks = Duck.entries
 ```